Motherhood & Miles: Resources for Running Moms

 Here I share some of the resources that I found helpful as a mother runner, in the hopes that this helps you too, wherever you are on your journey to motherhood.

-To begin, I am excited to share a database of the lactation accommodations for runners at major US marathons.
+I am excited to share a labor of love that I developed in 2023 (and updated in 2024) — a database of the lactation accommodations for runners at major US marathons.
 In April 2023, at 14 months postpartum, I ran my first marathon after having my son.
 Before the race, I pumped at the start line before I began the long 26.2 mile journey from Hopkinton to Boston.
 I was so grateful for the Boston Athletic Association’s efforts to make race day pumping an option for me and many other runners like me.
 In the months leading up to the marathon, I drew upon my background in public health and experience in strategy consulting to support the BAA and two other advisors in reimagining the BAA’s lactation accommodations at races.

 As a coach of many runners who are newly postpartum and still breastfeeding/pumping, I am often asked about how to navigate race day pumping.
-Here you will find information about lactation accommodations at 12 major US marathons, including the Boston Marathon, Chicago Marathon, and NYC Marathon.
+In the database, you will find information about lactation accommodations at over 15 major US marathons, including the Boston Marathon, Chicago Marathon, and NYC Marathon.
 I’ll be updating this database as new information becomes available (and hopefully as more races add lactation accommodations and caregiver supports at their events!).
 If you have changes/additions to this database, please reach out at kaitlin [@] runningjoyfully.com.

 .